Immune Monitoring and Flow Cytometry Resource

 Access

-• Following user training, all flow cytometers (except the Cytoflex) are available for operator-unassisted use by card access 24/7 in Rubin 710.
+• Following user training, all flow cytometers are available for operator-unassisted use by card access 24/7 in Rubin 710.
 Request training or sign-up using RaDar.

-• The Cytoflex cytometer is available for operator-unassisted use by code access 24/7 in Remsen 243C.
+• The Cytoflex and Yeti cytometers are available for operator-unassisted use by code access 24/7 in Remsen 243C.
 Request training and sign-up using RaDar.

 • All other immunoassays are pre-arranged with Alan Bergeron after discussion with Dan Mielcarz.